FarronF/limerick-council-meetings/meetings/2018/04/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 29th March 2018.md

 there was agreement amongst the Members that the criteria for selecting DED areas under

-this Programme needed to be reviewed as simply basing it on population decline was not a--- 3
+this Programme needed to be reviewed as simply basing it on population decline was not a
+---
+3

 fair yardstick or measure, and that additional criteria should also be considered when